DonUrks/phrest/README.md

 A route is connection between a path and an action.
 Use the ```\Phrest\Application::CONFIG_ROUTES``` configuration to add routes.
 There is also a static method ```\Phrest\Application::createRoute()``` which creates a route entry.

 The array keys are used to name the route.
-The route names are used in [Request swagger validator](#request-swagger-validator) as swagger operationId and in the [HATEOAS response generator](#hateoas-response-generator) for link generation.
+The route names are used in the [HATEOAS response generator](#hateoas-response-generator) for link generation.

+You can also provide a mapping for operation ids (see [AbstractSwaggerValidatorAction](###phrest\api\abstractswaggervalidatoraction)).

 ```php
 <?php